 Why you should not buy a Fujifilm GFX 100S II

-Switching from a Canon EOS R5 to a Fujifilm GFX 100S for my landscape photography work was one of the best decisions I have made, photographically speaking.
-While I still use and enjoy the R5 for general photography and shooting video, the GFX 100S has been exceptional for creating landscapes.
-I love the camera's 102 megapixel medium format sensor, wide dynamic range, stunning detail, 4:3 native aspect ratio, and Fujifilm's camera matching film profiles (Provia, especially).
+Switching from the Canon EOS R5 to the Fujifilm GFX 100S was one of the best choices I’ve made for my landscape photography.
+I still use and enjoy the R5 for general shooting and video, but the GFX 100S stands out when it comes to landscapes.
+Its 102-megapixel medium format sensor, wide dynamic range, incredible detail, native 4:3 aspect ratio, and Fujifilm’s film simulations (especially Provia, which I appreciate) make it a powerhouse for this kind of work.

 Given this, I should be excited about Fujifilm's newly introduced GFX 100S II, which boasts a range of upgraded features and capabilities.
 I purchased one, but mostly because having the latest model is beneficial for producing topical content for my blog, newsletter, and YouTube channel.
 I'm also interested to see through real world usage in the forthcoming months how much better the Mark II truly is (which I'll share with you).